Witchcraft (band): Idag (2025–present)

-After a 5 year hitaus it was announced Witchcraft had signed with Heavy Psych Sounds for a new album and an EP release.
+After a 5 year hiatus it was announced Witchcraft had signed with Heavy Psych Sounds for a new album and an EP release.

 Founding guitarist/vocalist, Magnus Pelander, says of 'IDAG': "This album will reap souls and destroy wicked minds.
 And perhaps mend a couple of broken ones."

 These enigmatic few words from the Swedish band's main songwriter give clues as to the songs' intentions; a reference dropped to Coven's 1969 album, 'Witchcraft Destroys Minds and Reaps Souls.'
 Coven also had a folkish, proto-doomed take at that point in their history, and that multifaceted nature has been a part of Witchcraft all along.
 On one level, Magnus is winkingly telling you it's a Witchcraft record.
 The actual meaning of that becomes clear when you hear the album and find out just how much 'a Witchcraft record' can encompass.
 'Idag' their 7th studio album will be released on 23 May 2025.
 They released the first single 'Burning Cross' on 18 February via Decibel Magazine.